Pyomo/mpi-sppy/doc/src/amalgomator.rst

 a high-level user to create a hub-and-spoke architecture using the command line, with only a few lines of code.

-The Amalgomato` class
+The Amalgomator class
 -------------------------
 The ``Amalgomator`` class basically wraps up the creation and run of a simple hub-and-spokes architecture.
-It creates hub and spokes dictionaries using vanilla, call ``sputils.spin_the_wheel`` and finally write the solution to a file or a directory.
+It creates hub and spokes dictionaries using vanilla, call ``sputils.spin_the_wheel`` and finally writes the solution to a file or a directory.

-It takes as an input scenario names, a scenario creator, options and a ``kw_creator`` function. ``kw_creator`` must be a function specific to your problem, taking the amalgomator options as an input, and giving as an output additional arguments for the ``scenario_creator``.
+It takes as inputs scenario names, a scenario creator, options and a ``kw_creator`` function. ``kw_creator`` must be a function specific to your problem, taking the amalgomator options as an input, and giving as an output additional arguments for the ``scenario_creator``.